CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-put-ms-template-translations.md

 Besides the parameters you pass to the URL, you must also add body data to the PUT request.
 In the body of the request, you specify a "texts" array of the elements to be modified.
 These elements then contain an array with the language of the template and the new input.

+To receive the unique IDs of the elements, you can use the [GET translations method](./rest-get-ms-template-translations)

 ## JSON example

 The following JSON demonstrates how to use the API method: